manhcuongno3/UDT-BACKEND-NODEJS-TESTSHEET/README.md

 ### Question 3

-1. Database sẽ sử dụng: PostgreSQL
+1. Database use: PostgreSQL
-Sử dụng Redis cache để tối ưu hóa các tác vụ hay sử dụng.
+> use Redis cache to optimize frequently used tasks.

-2. Lý do chọn PostgreSQL:
+2. Reason for choosing PostgreSQL:
-Bởi vì PostgreSQL là relational database, hỗ trợ foreign keys, relationships, indexing và transactions.
-Nếu sử dụng NoSQL, cần phải thay đổi các schema để tương thích
+> Because PostgreSQL is a relational database, supports foreign keys, relationships, indexing and transactions.
+If using NoSQL,

-Điểm mạnh:
- - Toàn vẹn dữ liệu : Tham chiếu qua khóa ngoại để xử lý các relationships phức tạp.
- - Sử dụng SQL để truy vấn và cập nhật dữ liệu nhanh.
-Giúp các tác vụ phân tích báo cáo của agency và admin được tối ưu hóa.
- - Tuân thủ ACID(Atomicity, Consistency, Isolation, Durability), đảm bảo các transaction có độ tin cậy cao
- - Dữ liệu nhất quán: Tránh trùng lặp hoặc thừa dữ liệu ở các schema khi lưu vào database.
- - Bảo mật: Cung cấp kiểm soát dữ liệu dựa trên các quyền.

-Điểm yếu:
- - Learning Curve: Với các tác vụ như crud đơn giản các bản ghi thì không khó để làm được tuy nhiên với các tính năng nâng cao, phức tạp, tối ưu hóa hiệu suất dựa trên thiết kế truy vấn đòi hỏi có mức độ hiểu biết sâu và nhiều kinh nghiệm.
- - Cấu hình phức tạp, yêu cầu các thiết lập để có thể triển khai và bảo trì.
- - Hạn chế mở rộng: Nếu hệ thống e-commerce lớn với hàng triệu bản ghi, PostgreSQL không có sharding tự dộng để phân tán dữ liệu qua nhiều máy chủ (horizontal scaling).
-Cần phải cài đặt thủ công hoặc biện pháp bên ngoài.
- - Hiệu suất: PostgreSQL sử dụng MVCC (Multi-Version Concurrency Control) để quản lý tính đồng thời.
-Khi một bản ghi được cập nhật, PostgreSQL sẽ tạo một bản ghi mới và giữ lại bản ghi cũ.
-Dẫn đến kích thước tăng nhanh.
-Các dữ liệu này cần được xử lý thường xuyên.
+> need to change schemas to be compatible.

+> Strengths:
+> - Data integrity: Reference foreign keys to handle complex relationships.
+> - Use SQL to query and update data quickly.
+Help optimize agency and admin reporting tasks.
+> - Follow ACID (Atomicity, Consistency, Isolation, Durability), ensuring high reliability for transactions.
+> - Data consistency: Avoid duplicate or missing data in schemas when saving to the database.
+> - Security: Provides data control based on permissions.

+> Weaknesses:
+> - Learning Curve: For s imple CRUD tasks, it's not difficult to do, but for advanced features, complex optimizations based on query design require a deep understanding and experience.
+> - Complex configuration, requiring setup to deploy and maintain.
+> - Limitation of scalability: If the e-commerce system is large with millions of records, PostgreSQL does not have automatic sharding to distribute data across multiple servers (horizontal scaling).
+Manual installation or external solutions are required.
+> - Performance: PostgreSQL uses MVCC (Multi-Version Concurrency Control) to manage concurrency.
+When a record is updated, PostgreSQL creates a new record and retains the old one.
+This leads to rapid growth in size.
+These data need to be processed regularly.

 3. docker-compose.yml file to run database locally:
 > - default username and password is admin